Desigual: Innovation

 In 2021, Desigual created Awesome Lab, a startup accelerator to drive tech innovation in the fashion sector and provide solutions to the industry's main challenges.
 This was a pioneering initiative in the fashion business in Spain.

 In its first call, it was developed with the Plug and Play open innovation platform.
 Seven companies were chosen from more than 150: Vestico, Syrup Tech, Swearit, Personify XP, Resortecs, Exonode, and SXD, with ideas around blockchain, artificial intelligence, new materials, and machine learning.
 The second call, in 2022, is being carried out with Wayra, Telefónica's open innovation hub.

-Sustainable production
+Since its launch, Awesome Lab has evolved from a startup accelerator into Desigual's open innovation platform.
+By 2026, the programme had reached its fifth edition with a stronger focus on identifying artificial intelligence, data and automation solutions that could be rapidly tested and integrated into the company's business operations.
+Since 2021, Awesome Lab has evaluated more than 500 startups, launched over 35 pilot projects and hosted Innovation Day events bringing together startups, technology companies and fashion industry experts.

-Desigual's clothing is mainly manufactured in Asia (73% of production), primarily in countries such as China and India.
-Some is also manufactured in Europe and the Middle East (27% of production).
-In 2020, the company made public the list of garment factories actively working for it around the world (Tier 1 suppliers).
+Supply Chain and Environmental initiatives

-To ensure compliance with the company's Code of Conduct for suppliers (including regulations on compliance with the law, human rights, employee rights, as well as labor, environmental, quality and safety conditions), Desigual conducts audits which are carried out through an independent third-party entity, in accordance with the BSCI and SMETA international standards.
+Desigual's clothing is mainly manufactured in Asia, primarily in countries such as China and India, with additional production taking place in Europe and the Middle East.
+In 2020, the company published the list of garment manufacturing facilities (Tier 1 suppliers) actively producing for the brand, as part of its supply chain transparency initiatives.